ghc-proposals/ghc-proposals/proposals/0000-shared-class-members.rst

 We add an extension ``SharedClassMembers`` which enables the following behaviour.
-By default this extension should be enabled, or brought into a future language edition.
+By default this extension should be enabled, or brought into a future language edition, so that the full utility can be realised.
+The extension stands on it own without that in consideration.

 As with `intrinsic typeclasses <https://gitlab.haskell.org/ghc/ghc/-/wikis/intrinsic-superclasses>`_ we will use the terminology "members" instead of "methods" so we can talk about associated types and associated data as well.

-When an instance for a class ``C`` is declared for type ``D``, with superclass ``SA``, the members of ``SA`` can be defined in the instance declaration for ``C`` as long as there are no other definitions for those members for type ``D``.
-This applies even for superclasses of superclasses, but only for superclasses of the class itself, not additional class constraints of the instance.
+When an instance for a typeclass ``C`` is declared for type ``D``, with superclass ``SA``, the members of ``SA`` can be defined in the instance declaration for ``C`` as long as there are no other definitions for those members for type ``D``.
+This applies even for superclasses of superclasses, but only for superclasses of the typeclass itself, not additional typeclass constraints of the instance.
 All members for the superclass need to be defined in the same module (and likely the same stage).

-Additionally, the members of ``S`` can be declared in multiple different instance blocks, whether that is child classes or blocks of ``S``.
-All members of the class must have the same constraints on them, and be defined for exactly the same type.
+Additionally, the members of ``S`` can be declared in multiple different instance blocks, whether that is child typeclasses or blocks of ``S``.
+All members of the typeclass must have the same constraints on them, and be defined for exactly the same type.
+Each member of that typeclass must also be declared exactly once.
-Each member of that class must also be declared exactly once.
 There should at most one instance declaration of the superclass.

 Within an instance declaration, a given named member can only be named once.
-If a superclass shares member names with the current class, you cannot declare the superclass's shared member names in the same instance declaration.
-The current class's members will always take priority.
+If a superclass shares member names with the current typeclass, you cannot declare the superclass's shared member names in the same instance declaration.
+The current typeclass's members will always take priority.

 General example
 ^^^^^^^^^^^^^^^

-With classes like this:
+With typeclasses like this:
 ::
   class SS t where
     ss1 :: t -> Int